escBoston/ZicZac/team.md

 My name is Dinara.
 I was born and raised in Kazakhstan, but moved to United States 6 years ago.
 I am a part time MSCS student and this is my forth year, I am hoping to finish this degree by the end of this year.

 ## Jungwoo Hwang, Requirement Leader
 My name is Jungwoo.
 I did my undergrad in BU majoring in Biology and now I am in MSCS.
-CS673 is the last course for my graduation!
+CS673 is the last course for my graduation.
 I am also having a direct study with Professor Reza on developing a human voice tracking robot.
+I will try my best to complete my tasks and collaborate with my team.